Marble in the Kitchen

 Some customers will insist to the builder, remodeling company, or natural stone fabricator this is what they want because they have seen this elsewhere and or it came recommended for the look they want.

 Many people get marble because they are looking for a white stone.
-There are several white granite that can be used as an alternative.
+There are several white granite that can be used as an alternative to marble.

 Polished marble, travertine and limestone can dull from foods and beverages that are acidic.
 There are many of our foods and beverages that contain acids which will etch or burn the stone’s finish, requiring periodic restoration if precautions are not taken.